How Caffeine Effects Your Brain: Truths and Myths

 Negative Effects of Caffeine on the Brain

 Granted, caffeine can lead to temporary increased alertness, and sports medicine research does promote it as an athletic performance enhancer under certain conditions.
-However, excessive caffeine every day also constricts blood flow to your brain and many other organs.
+However, excessive caffeine every day also constricts blood flow to your brain¹ and many other organs.

-Adenosine is a chemical in the brain that causes drowsiness by slowing down nerve cell activity – and it’s the key to understanding caffeine addiction.
+Adenosine is a chemical in the brain that causes drowsiness by slowing down nerve cell activity – and it’s the key to understanding caffeine dependence.
 When we are tired, adenosine triggers the brain to slow down so we will go to sleep and naturally rejuvenate our own brain function.

-Caffeine blocks the effects of adenosine by occupying the adenosine receptor sites and preventing the brain from seeing it.
+Caffeine blocks the effects of adenosine² by occupying the adenosine receptor sites and preventing the brain from seeing it.
 So even if you are tired and in need of sleep to revitalize brain chemistry, caffeine tricks the brain into thinking it is wide awake.

-Additionally, caffeine causes the release of adrenaline from the adrenal glands, putting the body into a stressful “fight or flight” mode, whereby:
+Additionally, caffeine causes the release of adrenaline from the adrenal glands, putting the body into a stressful fight or flight mode, whereby:

 • Your pupils dilate